-Pro-Kremlin party looks set to retain majority in parliament
+Pro-Kremlin party on course to retain majority in parliament

-MOSCOW (AP) — Russia’s dominant Kremlin-backed party appeared set to retain the two-thirds majority in the parliament that allows it to change the constitution, results from 85% of the country’s polling stations showed on Monday morning.
+MOSCOW (AP) — Russia’s dominant Kremlin-backed party appeared on course to retain the two-thirds majority in the parliament that allows it to change the constitution, results from 90% of the country’s polling stations showed on Monday morning.

 The election is widely seen as an important part of Russian President Vladimir Putin’s efforts to cement his grip on power ahead of the 2024 presidential election, in which control of the State Duma, or parliament, will be key.